Board of Directors

 The Vice President for Publications plans and directs the Association’s publications program and oversees its awards and prizes programs.

-Diana Mincyte (PhD, University of Illinois at Urbana-Champaign) is an Associate Professor of Sociology at the City University of New York-City Tech.
-Her research focuses on environmental politics and food; gender and agriculture; science and technology studies; and socialism/postsocialism in the Baltic states.
-Trained in sociology, she engages in interdisciplinary and collaborative projects.
-She has published in leading journals, co-edited two volumes, collaborated on a book, and guest-edited a number of special issues in journals.
-Her research has been supported by grants, including awards from the National Endowment for the Humanities and the Fulbright Program.
-She held fellowships and residences in the Rachel Carson Center for the Environment and Society at the Ludwig Maximilians University in Munich, Germany; the Agrarian Studies Program at Yale University; and European Studies at New York University and Harvard University.
-Her latest research focuses on social reproduction and circular economies.
+Diana Mincyte (PhD, University of Illinois at Urbana-Champaign) currently serves as AABS Vice-President for Publications.
+She is an Associate Professor of Sociology at the City University of New York-NYC College of Technology.
+Her research examines the social, material and power implications of agrarian and food system change in and outside of the Baltic States.
+She currently studies food sovereignty in Lithuania in the context of changing geopolitics and the role of family relations and care work in industrial agriculture.
+Her research has been supported by numerous grants, including awards from the National Endowment for the Humanities and the Fulbright Program as well as fellowships and residencies in the Agrarian Studies Program at Yale University; the Rachel Carson Center at the Ludwig Maximilians University in Munich, Germany; and European Studies programs at New York University and Harvard University.

 Treasurer